 Marymount College and Marymount Primary work together to produce an Art Show every second year.
-The next Art Show will be held in 2018.
+The next Art Show is scheduled to be held in 2022.
 It is a public Art Show and competition, with funds raised from sponsors, Artist entry fees and opening night ticket sales.
 The Arts (Dance, Drama, Music and Visual Arts) contribute to the program to ensure a celebration of the Arts by our combined school communities.
 Come along to committee meetings, meet new people and consider taking on some of the roles, to ensure another successful Art Show.
 All meetings are advised in the newsletter, or email email@example.com to register your interest.

 In addition to transporting students to practices, rehearsals and performances, there are sets to be made and costumes to be sewn, and make-up and hair to be done.
 Students will have the time of their lives and parents will have the opportunity to be part of this experience with them.
-To register your interest in the next Musical email firstname.lastname@example.org
+To register your interest in the 2021 Musical email Musical Director Mrs Melanie Howe

 In addition to the opportunities mentioned above, there other ways to become involved in the College depending on your individual skills.
-If you have skills in a particular area, and would like to share with our students, email email@example.com.
+If you have skills in a particular area and would like to share with our students, email email@example.com.
 And we will pass on your details to an Academic Coordinator.
 Examples of this might be; professional artist, dancer, chef, singer or musician, sportsperson, or tradesman.